wormley/rtldavis/README.md

         Default = -ppm 0

   -maxmissed [max missed-packets-in-a-row before new init]
-        Normally you should set this parameter to 4 (-maxmisse 4).
+        Normally you should set this parameter to 4 (-maxmissed 4).
         During testing of new hardware it may be handy (for US equipment) to leave the default value of 51.
         The program hops along all channels and present information about each individual channel.
         Default = -maxmissed 51

   -u [log undefined signals]
-        The program can pick up (reveive) messages from undefined transmitters, e.g. from the weather station near-by.
+        The program can pick up (i.e. reveive) messages from undefined transmitters, e.g. from a weather station near-by.
-        De messages are discarded, but you may want to see on which channels and how many.
+        De messages are discarded, but you may want to see on which channels they are received and how many.
         Default = -u false
 ```